 Covid-19: Please note that on Monday 16 March 2020 the Directors took the decision that face to face meetings and events were to be suspended forthwith.

-However, Practice Evenings take place, using on-line conference media, on Tuesday evenings from 19:30 (October to May).
+Practice Evenings, using on-line conference media, are held on Tuesday evenings from 19:30 (October to May).
+Session 2020-2021 has concluded.